 However, the facts of each case determine whether the JV proposal and JV relationship are valid.
 If JV agreement also falls under a valid exception to the affiliation, companies can still keep the contract.
 See more information about similarly situated small businesses.

 Contents of the joint venture agreement must meet regulatory requirements.
 Government contractors must be careful of statutory joint venture requirements when they make “creative” JV agreements.
 If challenged in a size protest, companies can lose the contract because of the contents of the agreement.
 See information about 13 CFR 124.513.

 When are Joint Venture Contracts / JV Proposals Allowed Under the 8(a) Program?

 Whether or not you are in the SBA 8(a) Program you can submit a JV proposal for federal government contracts.
-For 8(a) certified companies, the SBA MUST approve the joint venture agreement agreement.
+For 8(a) certified companies, the SBA MUST approve the joint venture agreement.
 Without SBA approval, the business could violate the terms of the 8a Participation Agreement.

 For non-8(a) small businesses, they must still meet the requirements of the 13 CFR 124 to form a legal partnership agreement.

 Companies may also bid on joint venture contracts when one company lacks the necessary capacity to perform the contract on its own, and the agreement is fair and equitable and will be of substantial benefit to the 8(a) or small business contractor.

 - 8(a) companies must show that they bring more than their name and status to the table.

 - Resources and expertise should be a consideration.

 - The SBA will disapprove an 8a joint venture contract if the 8(a) company brings nothing to the table.

 - Joint venture accounting must be clearly set up.

 Looking at the requirements for bidding on government contracts, and when there is an 8(a) contract involved, whether there is a mentor protégé agreement or not, joint venture regulations suggest that the JV must perform certain percentages of work.